If you’re considering taking the leap with your hobby or passion, there are some important financial questions you need to ask first.

 A conversation with your financial advisor and accountant should help you determine the best way to have cash at the ready when you need it without jeopardizing the day-to-day operations of your business.

 Lastly, transitioning your hobby to a for-profit business will change your insurance needs.

 In addition to insuring your business, you may want to adjust your life and disability insurance coverage to accommodate your new status as a business owner.
 If you have employees, you may also want to explore the features and benefits of buy-sell agreements, key person insurance, executive bonus plans and deferred compensation arrangements.
 Of course, you will want to consult with your legal advisor before establishing any such arrangements.

 Clearly, you will have much to think about as a business owner.
-By understanding the rules and making appropriate choices, you can help ensure your favorite pastime maintains has the chance to grow into a successful for-profit enterprise.
+By understanding the rules and making appropriate choices, you can help make sure your favorite pastime has the chance to grow into a successful for-profit enterprise.

 RBC Wealth Management does not provide tax or legal advice.
 All decisions regarding the tax or legal implications of your investments should be made in consultation with your independent tax or legal advisor.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.

 We want to talk about your financial future.

 Investment and insurance products offered through RBC Wealth Management are not insured by the FDIC or any other federal government agency, are not deposits or other obligations of, or guaranteed by, a bank or any bank affiliate, and are subject to investment risks, including possible loss of the principal amount invested.